Get Motivated at Work after the Summer Break: 5 Top Tips

 Namely, motivation is on the tip of everyone’s tongues at Virtuoso Legal this month, as we prepare for a couple of unique events in September!

-Virtuoso Legal are delighted to present two “Tell it How it Is” events with guest speaker Brad Burton.
+Virtuoso Legal are delighted to present “Tell it How it Is” an event with guest speaker Brad Burton.

 At these events, the UK’s #1 motivational business speaker will deliver two of his blistering speeches.